 IMPORTANT NOTE: Puppies adequately socialized are more likely to grow up to be well-adjusted, confident, happy Cocker Spaniels.

-Puppies that aren't socialized, or are given too little socialization, may become very timid or, conversely, aggressive and could develop behavioural problems later in life.
+Puppies that aren't socialized, or have too little socialization, may become very timid or, conversely, aggressive and could develop behavioural problems later in life.

-Puppies don't like being left alone; many suffer separation anxiety if left for long periods.
-It's heart breaking to witness your puppy becoming distressed each time you go out without him.
+Puppies don't like to be left home alone, and many suffer separation anxiety if left on their own for long periods.
+Witnessing your puppy becoming distressed each time you go out without him is heartbreaking.

 You'll know if your puppy is anxious or distressed when left alone because there are many unpleasant symptoms of separation anxiety, such as:

 The good news is that you can teach your puppy to be content when left alone for short periods.
-Puppy separation anxiety can be managed!
+You can manage your puppy's separation anxiety!

 Puppies that are regularly handled (gently, of course) will be better socialized than those that are not and, as a result, are less likely to develop behavioural problems later in life.

-You, your family and friends (the more, the merrier!) must pick up and cuddle your puppy at every opportunity so that he becomes used to being handled by people.
+You, your family and friends (the more, the merrier!) must pick up and cuddle your puppy at every opportunity so that he gets used to being handled by people.

 While you're handling your pup, talk to him.
-If you've already chosen his name, say it to him while you pet him so that he becomes used to your voice and his name.
+If you've already chosen his name, speak it while you pet him so that he becomes used to your voice and his name.

 Examine and touch all areas of your puppy regularly.
 Touch your puppy's eyes, ears, mouth, teeth, bottom and 'boy bits', tummy button, and paws, especially his front paws.

 Frequent handling of your puppy will help him become accustomed to human touch.
-This will pay dividends later in life, for example, when your groomer needs to work on him or your vet needs to examine him.
+Handling your puppy in this way will pay dividends later in life, for example, when your groomer needs to work on him, or your vet needs to examine him.

-Getting your pup used to being groomed is essential if he is to sit quietly for you or your groomer.
+Of course, he's too young to need grooming just yet; however, getting your pup used to being groomed is essential if he is to sit quietly for you or your groomer when his feathers arrive and his coat has fully grown in.

 If you familiarise him with grooming tools while he's young, he won't be startled by any of them later when it's time to groom him for real.

-Your puppy will need to be bathed occasionally, and how often will depend upon where he plays, where he's walked, and how dirty he gets.
+Your puppy will need bathing occasionally, and how often will depend upon where he plays, where he's walked, and how dirty he gets.

 It's best to get him used to this while he's still a young pup because if you leave it until he's a fully grown dog before bathing him, you may be in for a challenging time!

-Discover the best way to bathe your puppy without tears and tantrums!
+Discover the best way to bathe your puppy without tears and tantrums!ing

-When your little puppy's new teeth come through, they can cause a lot of pain for your Cocker, and he'll start to bite and chew on anything he can to help relieve his pain.
+When your little puppy's new teeth come through, they can cause a lot of pain for him, which may cause him to start biting and chewing on anything he can to help relieve his pain.

-If he's not 'getting the message' and still chewing (your new shoes or your favourite book!), here are some helpful tips on stopping your puppy from chewing.
+If he's not 'getting the message' and still chewing (your new shoes or your favourite slippers!), here are some helpful tips to help stop your puppy from chewing.

 And if it's your fingers (or any other part of you) that he's biting, you can learn how to stop your puppy from biting here.